 The entering strategy was not used, since the short time available per each run did not suggested to keep the robots alive when inside the target area.
 A pity.

 In the final round, t-bots scored 510 points, while the winner scored 504.
-There is to say that, due to the hang of the network interface on my laptop (couldn’t ping the server…) g 3 of the 5 robots, two robots lose control, and just stopped working.
-Strangely, the third robot running on my machine continued to work… I’m really curios to know what could have happened from the log files stored by the organizers.
+There is to say that, due to the hang of the network interface on my laptop (couldn’t ping the server…), 2 out of the 5 robots lost control, and just stopped working.
+Strangely, the third robot running on my machine continued to work… I’m really curious to know what could have happened from the log files stored by the organizers.

 Others teams was featuring more complex strategies than t-bots (in my opinion), but maybe due to such complexity, most of them failed in having an effective mobility control.
 One of the features that was more impressing and interesting has been the mapping of the environment to detect visited areas, in order to optimize the search of the goal.